TexTrueStudio/CaffeineConfig/README.md

 will throw an `IllegalStateException` when applying it.
 This is to ensure mixins are added to the config and to prevent hard to debug problems where mixins silently don't apply because they weren't assigned to any option.

-If you want to add mixins that are not configurable, you should add them to a different mixin config, that is, a different mixin json file that is therefore another entry in your `fabric.mod.json`.
+~~If you want to add mixins that are not configurable, you should add them to a different mixin config, that is, a different mixin json file that is therefore another entry in your `fabric.mod.json`.~~ (This feature is not enabled)